armory/documentation/_spinnaker_user_guides/plugin-creators.md

 Plugin users may want to change some settings to control how the plugin works.
 For example controlling what username and password to use to connect to S3.
 The `options` key gives the plugin users that flexibility.
 Anything under `options` the plugin user can modify.

 The next section in the manifest is for `resources`.
 Resources are things that are required for the plugin to run.
-For example when creating a stage there will be jar(s) and Javascript code that needs to be consumed by the plugin user.
-Currently there are two different types of `resources`.
+For example, when creating a stage, there will be jar(s) and Javascript code that need to be consumed by the plugin user.
+Currently, there are two different types of `resources`.
 The first is for `orca`.
+This is where we list a URL locations of where the jar(s) are for Orca to use.

+The second item under `resources` is for `deck`. `deck` is the frontend for Spinnaker.
+Here is where a list of javascript resources would be put for `deck` to consume.